lapinek/platform-scripting/README.md

 ### Basics

+Please see [IDM Docs](https://backstage.forgerock.com/docs/idm) for version-specific, comprehensive, and easy to read technical information about the component.

 Basic information about scripting in IDM can be found in its Integrator's Guide, in the [Extending IDM Functionality By Using Scripts](https://backstage.forgerock.com/docs/idm/6.5/integrators-guide/#chap-scripting) chapter, and other sections of the documentation that have been referenced from there.

+Scripts in IDM could be associated with its endpoints or events connected to managed objects.

 As the docs state, the custom scripts could be written in JavaScript or Groovy.
 In this writing, we will create both versions of an example script to run against the default environment defined in the `/path/to/idm/conf/script.json` file (under the IDM installation in the running container); for example, in `/opt/openidm/conf/script.json`.
 If a corresponding file is defined in the staging area, in `/path/to/forgeops/docker/7.0/idm/conf/script.json` in the described here example, this file will be copied to the container when it is deployed.